Im-perfect/rick-and-morty-single-page/README.md

 ### Improvements
 - Add search feature
-- Navigation - Use NavLink instead of Link
+- Navigation - Use NavLink instead of Link - Done :thumbsup:
-- Use StyledComponents
+- Use StyledComponents - Partly done -> Navigation and pagination are using SC :nail_care:
 - Use Sass & BEM
     ```javascript
     .card {